openhab/org.openhab.binding.zwave/doc/merten_50x5xx_00_000.md

 ### Device Configuration
-The following table provides a summary of the configuration parameters available in the 50x5xx roller shutter push-button.
+The following table provides a summary of the configuration parameters available in the 50x5xx Roller shutter push-button.
 Detailed information on each parameter can be found below.

 | Parameter   | Description |